steipete/AFDownloadRequestOperation/README.md

 ### AFNetworking

-This is tested against the AFNetworking 1.0/1.1 and uses ARC.
+This is tested against iOS 6+, AFNetworking 2.0 and uses ARC.

 ### Creator